sakshisharma84/launchpad/docs/upgrades.md

-# Upgrading clusters with Mirantis Launchpad
+# Upgrade components with Mirantis Launchpad

-Mirantis Launchpad allows users to upgrade their clusters with  single `launchpad apply` reconciliation command.
+Mirantis Launchpad allows users to upgrade their clusters with the `launchpad apply` reconciliation command.
 The tool itself will discover the current state of the cluster and all it's components and will upgrade what is needed.

-## Upgrading the Docker EE Engine
+## Upgrading Docker Engine - Enterprise

-Say you want to upgrade the Docker EE engine running in the cluster.
-You've bootsrapped the cluster with version `19.03.8` and want to upgrade to say `19.03.14`.
-What you'd need to do is to bump the engine version in your `cluster.yaml` file:
+To upgrade Docker Engine - Enterprise, change the engine version in the `launchpad.yaml` file.

 ```yaml
 apiVersion: launchpad.mirantis.com/v1beta3